 THE ARIAN CONTROVERSY

 In the early fourth century a debate raged within the Church with regards to the nature Jesus and his precise relationship to God.
-Arius, a priest and theologian, and Bishop Athanasius, a Church Father, were the chief proponents of both sides of the debate.
+Arius, a theologian, and Athanasius, a deacon, were the chief proponents of both sides of the debate.
 Athanasius was a Trinitarian who promoted the idea that Jesus was equal to God, whereas Arius promoted the idea that Jesus was in fact a creation of God and therefore inferior to God.
 A major contention for Arius and his followers, the Arians, with regards to the Trinity was that if the Son were equal to the Father, then there would be more than one God.

 Before getting into details of the councils that were held to debate and resolve the issue, it’s worth addressing a contention that Trinitarians have with Arianism.
 They tend to downplay the seriousness of the controversy by brushing it off as a heresy, merely on the basis that it opposes the orthodoxy of Trinitarianism.
 We should avoid calling the Arians opponents of the orthodox position, because when the controversy was raging orthodoxy had yet to be defined.
 Indeed, some historians think that, at one point, there were more non-Trinitarian Christians than so-called orthodox Trinitarian believers.
 We can find evidence of this in the writings of the 2nd century Church Father Tertullian who commented:

 Tertullian wrote the above under a chapter in his book titled “Sundry Popular Fears and Prejudices.
 The Doctrine of the Trinity in Unity Rescued from These Misapprehensions.” which indicates that the Trinity was a minority belief in the early Church which the masses rejected on the grounds that it was polytheistic.

 Another piece of historical evidence is a sermon delivered by the famous fourth century churchman Gregory of Nyssa: